Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Dynamics of post-fault regional frequencies

-In order to apply the inverse Laplace transform and then obtain the time-domain solution $\Delta f_i(t)$, (\ref{GenericSolutionLaplace}) must be decomposed in partial fractions: Note that these constants $\textrm{C}_j'$ are again generic functions of the system parameters but different to the $\textrm{C}_j$ used in (\ref{GenericSolutionLaplace}).
+Note that these constants $\textrm{C}_j'$ are again generic functions of the system parameters but different to the $\textrm{C}_j$ used in (\ref{GenericSolutionLaplace}).
 Terms $\textrm{Z}_k$ and $\textrm{z}_k$ are generic complex numbers.
 The factorisation performed in (\ref{FirstPartFrac}) makes use of the \textbf{Fundamental Theorem of Algebra}, which states that every polynomial of degree $n$ has $n$ roots.
 The inverse Laplace transform of (\ref{FirstPartFrac}) gives the time-domain solution: To fully understand (\ref{FirstTimeSolution}), let's consider the two possibilities for the roots of the last denominator in (\ref{FirstPartFrac}), $\textrm{z}_k$, : 1) All $\textrm{z}_k$ are real; or 2) $\textrm{z}_1$ is real while $\textrm{z}_2$ and $\textrm{z}_3$ are complex conjugates.
-This conclusion comes from the \textbf{Complex Conjugate Root Theorem}, which states that if a polynomial in one variable with real coefficients (as is the case in (\ref{FirstPartFrac})) has a complex root, then the conjugate is also a root. \textbf{Proposition}: for the range of values in a realistic power system, the third-order denominator in (\ref{FirstPartFrac}) has one real root and two complex conjugate roots, i.e.~$\textrm{z}_1$ is real while $\textrm{z}_2$ and $\textrm{z}_3$ are complex conjugates in (\ref{FirstPartFrac}) and (\ref{FirstTimeSolution}).
-The validity of this proposition is supported by the evidence reported in the literature \cite{InmaMultiArea,DouglasWilsonSmartFreq,OverbyeLocationalInertia,GoranAndersson1} and in the dynamic simulations in Section \ref{SectionDynamicSimulations}, which show that the post-fault regional frequencies behave as the COI plus certain inter-area oscillations.
+This conclusion comes from the \textbf{Complex Conjugate Root Theorem}, which states that if a polynomial in one variable with real coefficients (as is the case in (\ref{FirstPartFrac})) has a complex root, then the conjugate is also a root. \begin{prop} For the range of values in a realistic power system, the third-order denominator in (\ref{FirstPartFrac}) has one real root and two complex conjugate roots, i.e.~$\textrm{z}_1$ is real while $\textrm{z}_2$ and $\textrm{z}_3$ are complex conjugates in (\ref{FirstPartFrac}) and (\ref{FirstTimeSolution}). \end{prop} The validity of this proposition is supported by the evidence reported in the literature \cite{InmaMultiArea,DouglasWilsonSmartFreq,OverbyeLocationalInertia,GoranAndersson1} and in the dynamic simulations in Section \ref{SectionDynamicSimulations}, which show that the post-fault regional frequencies behave as the COI plus certain inter-area oscillations.
 As is shown in the next paragraphs, such dynamic behaviour corresponds to one real root and two complex conjugate roots for the denominator in (\ref{FirstPartFrac}).
+Note that the alternative to Proposition~\ref{Proposition_2_areas} would be that the third-order denominator has three real roots, which would give rise to a sum of three exponential functions in time-domain (with no oscillations); this behaviour would not be consistent with that of realistic power systems.